msalemor/genai-eval-engine/README.md

 # GenAI Evaluation Engine

-An a dynamic model evaluation engine
+An a dynamic model evaluation engine that compares baseline text against generated text.

 ## Evalulation JSON data

+> Note: The criteria here is for Clarity, Conciseness, etc., but this could change depending the required evaluation.

 ```json
 {